 Numisi Cellar Museum (Near Telavi)

 We loved Numisi wine cellar for their quirky museum.
 Tours are mostly in Georgian but tours in English are sometimes available if someone is around that day who happens to speak English.
-The wine is also pretty good (home style).
+The wine is also pretty good (home style), we didn’t get premium wine.
 Rather than a “tasting” it’s pretty common in Georgian wineries with home wine, rather than bottled premium wine, that you get a jug of wine rather than a sip of wine!
 Between 3 people we got a 1/2 litre jug of both red and white.
-That’s a serious tasting.
+That’s a serious “tasting”.

 Gogi Dvalishvili Wine Cellar (Near Gori)